CombustionToolbox/combustion_toolbox_sample/README.md

 ## 3. Examples

 As described in the manuscript, CT includes a wide variety of examples and validations in the `examples` and `validations` folders, respectively.
 In this section, we will describe how to run a simple using MATLAB's desktop environment and the GUI.
-Additionaly, we will show how run two of the validations carried out in the manuscript.
+Additionally, we will show how to run two of the validations carried out in the manuscript.

 ### 3.1 Example 1: